rubocode/vision-lk/fundamentals/disciplines/genetics.md

 Raw intelligence does not improve over a lifetime, but wisdom — _the gathered and integrated knowledge_ — can and does increase.
 The ability to learn is a function of intelligence and wisdom.
 They inform each other.

-Genetics informs the development of personality — the way the brain perceives and judges thus determining optimal career choices and personal development over a lifetime among other things.
+Genetics informs the development of personality — the way the brain perceives and judges thus determining personal development over a lifetime and optimal career strategies among other things.

 This has serious implications for talent management and governance.
 The gene pool establishes the identity and the unique advantage of a nation.